-If you're after a TV bargain on Amazon Prime Day, Hisense TVs are likely to appear in your search.
+If you're after a bargain TV, Hisense TVs are likely to appear in your search.
 Delivering more affordable options than those offered by the Big Players (LG, Sony, Samsung, Philips and Panasonic), the sets certainly look like good value on paper.

 What was once something of an also-ran brand, certainly in the UK and America, Hisense has since made big moves in the past year or so - it was an official sponsor of the 2018 FIFA World Cup and is lined up to sponsor the Euro 2020 tournament too.

-So with the brand making a big play for the UK market, are Hisense TVs worth buying this Prime Day?
+So with the brand making a big play for the UK market, are Hisense TVs worth a look?